iptc/extra-ext/README.md

 API implementation, User Interface, and more modules of the IPTC EXTRA project.

 ## Description
-EXTRA platform is built upon a set of services, deployed and running inside Docker containers.
+EXTRA platform is built upon a set of services, deployed and running inside [Docker](https://www.docker.com/) containers.
 More specifically, the services of the platform are the following ones:

 * [mongodb](https://www.mongodb.com/) - MongoDB is an open-source, document database that is used to store rules, schemas, dictionaries, taxonomies and topics.
+Access to MongoDB is not allowed directly outside Docker.
+To access the stored objects, the API methods must be used.
 * [elasticsearch](https://www.elastic.co/products/elasticsearch) - Elastic search used for the indexing of documents and rules.
 Indexed document are used for testing of rules during their development.
 Rules are indexed into Percolate index of Elastic Search to be used for document classification.
-* [documents-api](https://github.com/iptc/extra-ext/tree/master/documents-api) - An API for documents indexed in ElasticSearch.
-This API is built using Python Flask library.
+* [documents-api](https://github.com/iptc/extra-ext/tree/master/documents-api) - An API for documents indexed in ElasticSearch, built using [Python Flask](http://flask.pocoo.org/) library.
 * [api](https://github.com/iptc/extra-ext/tree/master/api) - EXTRA API built using [Jersey framework](https://jersey.github.io/).
 That API exposes the main functionality of EXTRA, including management of rules, schemas, taxonomies and topics (create, update, delete), and also document retrieval and tagging.
 A description of the API in RAML can be found in [this link](api/extra-api.raml).
-* [ui](https://github.com/iptc/extra-ext/tree/master/ui) - A web interface on top of the previous two APIs.
+* [ui](https://github.com/iptc/extra-ext/tree/master/ui) - A, HTML web interface on top of Apache web server.
+Uses the previous two APIs to expose the main functionality of EXTRA platform in a user friendly way.
+Consists of pages for rule writing and testing, management of taxonomies and schemas, document searching and document tagging.

 The architecture of EXTRA platform is depicted in the following figure.
-All the service are deployed in Docker containers.
 To make deployment easier, the platform is described in a [docker-compose file](https://github.com/iptc/extra-ext/blob/master/docker-compose.yaml).

 ![EXTRA platform architecture](extra_platform_arch.png)